Tips for Choosing the Best Conveyancer or Solicitor

 - Opening hours - some open 5 days a week closing at 4.30 pm - others are 7 days a week with extended evening hours.

-- Communication - does the solicitor still use snail mail - or do they use email?
+- Communication - does the solicitor still use snail mail - or do they still use email?

 - Online facilities - some firms offer online case tracking facilities